hyphal-domenico/ewallace.github.io/manual/_posts/2021-04-22-wet-lab-tips-tricks.md

 -	Upon verification of strains, you can now streak out the small glycerol stocks to make proper 1ml stocks.
 -	When streaking out, use a scalpel to cut the covering only above the well you want to streak out to prevent contamination to other wells.
 Use new sterile pipette tips for this.
 -	Once done, use new adhesive film to re-cover the opened well.

+## Sterilizing multiwell plates using UV Crosslinker

+HELP!
+How do I use the UV Crosslinker?
+How long should I sterilize?